ExpoSEJS/PLDI-Artifact/README.md

 *        0 errors        *
 **************************
 ```
 somewhere in there output, corresponding to the tests of each version of ExpoSE.
+On some systems test cases may raise a warning because they take more than 60s to finish, this does not mean that an error has occurred.

 ### Virtual Machine Image